Know a bit about water softeners, but wondering whether they’re useful enough to be worth the investment?

 If you’re on the hunt for a water softener system, it’s important that you know about salt-free alternatives.
-That way, you can make an informed decision between the two – whether that’s to stick to the traditional ion exchange softening method or to opt for the up-and-coming salt-free method.
+That way, you can make an informed decision between the two.

-The biggest difference between salt-free and salt-based systems is this: salt-free conditioners don’t actually remove hardness minerals from tap water, while salt-based softeners do.
+The biggest difference between salt-free and salt-based systems is that salt-free conditioners don’t actually remove hardness minerals from tap water, while salt-based softeners do.

 Let’s quickly compare the separate processes: